Talking about Occupations in Spanish

-How to ask about a person’s occupation.
+How do you ask about a person’s occupation?
 Let’s start by looking at some questions.

 ¿Cuál es tu ocupación?